Thiruvariyamuthu/Sales-Insights/README.md

 **Task**: I was tasked with performing data analysis using SQL and Power BI to track revenue growth, identify year-over-year (YoY) trends, and analyze region-wise sales performance.

-**Action**: I built SQL queries to extract and clean the necessary data, followed by developing interactive Power BI dashboards.
-These visualizations highlighted key metrics such as revenue by region, top-performing products, and customer insights.
+**Action**: I used Power Query to clean and prepare the dataset, followed by writing SQL queries to explore and extract key insights.
+Then, I developed interactive Power BI dashboards to visualize important metrics such as revenue by region, top-performing products, and customer demographics

 **Result**: The dashboard facilitated quick, data-driven decision-making by the company’s leadership, revealing sales trends and identifying areas for potential growth.
 As a result, it is projected to raise revenue by at least 7% in the next quarter.